 In order to see the real thing, you would still need to go there.
 I can try and explain how and why these light displays are formed, but you will hit the back button on your browser faster than when Apollo 13 had left for the moon.
 You can see the light displays almost anywhere in high latitude, but if I had to choose one place, it would be Iceland, and more specifically its capital, Reykjavik; the northernmost capital of a sovereign state in the world and a very popular tourist destination.
 At night it looks like a fairytale land.
 Flights start from £70 or $91 per person with an airbus called WOW, but I have never heard of it and don’t know if I could trust it and that will only be from the closest countries.
 You can check flight prices here.

 The Blue Lagoon Spa is the place to leave your troubles behind.
 One of the most visited attractions in Iceland and around 24 mi from Reykjavik, the water stays between 37 – 39 degrees Celsius.
-As with many of the other hot water springs around the world, these waters are rumoured to have healing powers that have cured people with skin diseases, like psoriasis, in the past.
+As with many of the other hot water springs around the world, these waters are rumoured to have healing powers that have cured people with skin diseases in the past.

 55 mi east of the capital is Bruarfoss Waterfalls; just one of hundreds spread out across Iceland.
-The water is magnificently blue and will provide you with some of the best photographs that you will take on your travels there.
+There you can take some of the best photographs of your entire holiday as the water is magnificently blue.
 They are not high or big, but still something that you shouldn’t miss.

 The Rio de Janeiro Harbour

 You would think that a harbour is a harbour.
 100’s of them all over the world.
 But if you look at the photo above, you would see that this is not just any old harbour.
-It has to mean something that it made the top 7 list of natural wonders of the world.
-Even above Cape Town’s harbour, and that says a lot.
+It has to mean something that it made the final 7 natural wonders of the world list, even above Cape Town’s harbour, and that says a lot.
 With a perimeter of 89 mi and an area of 159 sq mi, the Rio de Janeiro Harbour, a.k.a.
 Guanabara Bay is the second largest harbour in Brazil, South America, after the All Saint’s Bay.
 The bay is littered with over a 130 islands and surrounded by granite monolith mountains, including the famous, Sugar Loaf Mountain and some peaks as high as 3350 ft.
 Based on the volume of water, this is also the biggest bay in the world, so another extreme and reason for you to visit.
 Flight prices will range from around £200 or $260, should you fly from a neighbouring country or the USA.
 Flying from the UK or most other countries, you can expect to pay around £1100 or $1430 per person for the 12-hour flight.
+Book your flights here.

 Finding a place to stay will be absolutely no problem at all.
 This city’s bread and butter are the tourists, so they make sure that there is enough accommodation for everyone.
 As with everything else in life, you get what you pay for, but this city seems to be less expensive than other places we already covered in this post.
-So you get to see a natural wonder of the world at a very affordable price.
+So you get to see one of the 7 natural wonders of the world at a very affordable price.
 Two birds with one stone.

 Prices start from free, where you can share a single bed with a ladyboy.
 Just be careful.
 They are notorious for hogging the covers.
 If that’s not for you, expect to pay around £16 or $21 per person, per night, but it will be just the basics and chances are that you won’t even have an en-suite.
-A 5-star hotel room will cost you between £120 or $156 per person, per night and up to around £320 or $416 per person, per night, where you would a have a room and a view like in the pictures above.
+A five-star hotel room costs around £120 or $156 per person, per night and up to around £320 or $416 per person, per night, where you would a have a room and a view like in the pictures above.
 Full prices can be checked here.
-Marble en-suites, gym facilities, free wifi and heated swimming pools are just some of the luxuries you can expect to experience to make your stay memorable.
+Marble en-suites, gym facilities, free Wi-Fi and heated swimming pools are just some of the luxuries you can expect to experience and to make your stay memorable.